Traumatic Brain Injury Lawyer in San Antonio

 - Punitive damages

 The award you and your family obtain in a successful personal injury case could allow you to move forward in more comfort and confidence.
 Holding the defendant financially responsible can also bring you justice and closure, as well as push for safety changes on an institutional level.
 Making a product manufacturer pay for a defective product, for example, could motivate the company to improve its safety measures in the future.
-Use an attorney to help strengthen your claim to damages for a TBI.
+Use an attorney to help strengthen your claim for damages for a TBI.

 An average TBI settlement timeline does not exist.
 The amount of time it might take for a claimant to recover compensation varies significantly depending on several factors.
 One factor that often delays the TBI settlement process is reaching the point of maximum medical improvement (MMI).
 MMI is the point at which a physician believes the patient has recovered as much as he or she is ever likely to recover.
 Until a patient with a brain injury reaches MMI, it will be hard to accurately estimate what his or her case is worth.

 Before achieving the point of maximum medical improvement, a brain injury victim may not have spent everything he or she is likely to on health care.
 Settling a claim early, therefore, could rob the victim of compensation he or she should otherwise receive.
-Settling before a brain surgery you did not realize you needed early on, for instance, could mean not recovering compensation for the cost of the operation.
+Settling before a brain surgery you did not realize you needed, for instance, could mean not recovering compensation for the cost of the operation.
 It is important to wait until the point of maximum medical improvement before resolving a TBI case.
 Other factors that could delay a traumatic brain injury claim include insurance bad faith, lack of evidence, and comparative negligence.

 Hiring a lawyer can help you expedite the TBI claims process as much as possible.
 Your lawyer will know tricks and tips to speed up your case, as well as how to correctly fill out all paperwork the first time around.
 Avoiding common mistakes at the filing stage can reduce the number of issues and delays that make your claim take longer than necessary to resolve.
 If your case does take a year or longer to resolve, your lawyer can keep you informed on its status and any updates every step of the way.

-Whether traumatic brain injuries occurred on the job, in a car accident, or in a case of medical malpractice, an experienced traumatic brain injury lawyer at the Law Offices of Pat Maloney, P.C. can help you seek compensation.
+Whether traumatic brain injuries occurred on the job, in a car accident, or in a case of medical malpractice, an experienced traumatic brain injury lawyer at the Law Offices of Pat Maloney can help you seek compensation.
 This compensation helps pay for medical costs and lost wages due to being unable to work.